Netflix/metaflow/docs/Environment escape.md

   - ```EXPORTED_CLASSES```: This is a dictionary of dictionary describing the whitelisted classes.
-The outermost key is either a string or a tuple of strings and corresponds to the "module" name (it doesn't really have to be the module but the prefix of the full name of the whitelisted class)).
+The outermost key is either a string or a tuple of strings and corresponds to the "module" name (it doesn't really have to be the module but the prefix of the full name of the whitelisted class).
 The inner key is a string and corresponds to the suffix of the whitelisted class.
-Finally, the value is the class that the class maps to internally.
+Finally, the value is the class to which the class maps internally.
 If the outermost key is a tuple, all strings in that tuple will be considered aliases of one another.
   - ```EXPORTED_FUNCTIONS```: This is the same structure as